pachyderm/docs/content/2.4.x/enterprise/auth/authentication/check-user.md

 ## Before You Start

-- Your organization must have an active Enterprise License.
+- Your organization must have an active [Enterprise license key](../../../).
 - You must have pachctl installed.

 ## How to Check Your Current User